pankleks/WasherOne/README.md

 Use comments in the code to fine-tune all the parameters such as times, accelerations and speeds.
 The default values works well for me, but may not for you.

 > For washing - if you notice skipping rotor (inside container) please regulate distance between motor plate and rotor plate.
-It may varry depends on your motor shaft or magnet strength.
+It may varry depends on your motor shaft length or magnet strength.

 > A4988 should be equipped with heat-sink.
 Motor does not require much power.
 Use A4988 potentiometer to limit current so it's not overhiting.

 ## Part list

-### Electronics

 - Arduino Nano
 - A4988 stepper driver